India beat England by six runs in Oval epic to draw Test series 2-2 as Chris Woakes heads out to bat with arm in sling

 The moment would have been all the sweeter for Siraj after he failed to catch Harry Brook on 19 on day four- treading on the boundary cushion at deep fine leg after pouching the ball - with Brook (111) and Joe Root (105) subsequently taking England to 301-3 with a fourth-wicket stand of 195.

-However, India's quicks fought back that evening, getting the old ball to talk under leaden skies and in front of a raucous away support, with England closing on 339-6 and Jamie Smith and Jamie Overton given a thorough working over before rain.
+However, India's quicks fought back that evening, getting the old ball to talk under leaden skies and in front of a raucous away support, with England closing on 339-6 and Jamie Smith and Jamie Overton given a thorough working over before rain halted play early.

-A drama-laced, final-morning finish looked guaranteed and duly transpired with Overton (9) striking the first two balls for four to cut England's ask to 27 before the tireless Siraj nicked off Smith and pinned Overton lbw - England eight down with 20 needed.
+A drama-laced final felt guaranteed and duly transpired with Overton (9) striking the first two balls for four to cut England's ask to 27 before the tireless Siraj nicked off Smith and pinned Overton lbw - England eight down with 20 needed.

-Every ball became an event - lbw shouts here, deliveries fizzing past edges there - and when Prasidh Krishna (4-126) then castled Josh Tongue (0), Woakes made his brave entrance.
+Every ball became an event - lbw shouts here, deliveries fizzing past edges there - and when Prasidh Krishna (4-126) then castled Josh Tongue (0), Woakes made his brave entrance to rapturous applause.

 Atkinson whittled the requirement down to 11 as Akash Deep tipped his leg-side heave over the rope at deep midwicket for six but he was then poleaxed by Siraj without the need for the second new ball.